U.S. on track for Afghan deal by NATO summit - Clinton

 "We've made good progress the last few weeks," Secretary of State Hillary Clinton said at a news conference with Afghan Foreign Minister Zalmay Rasool, citing the detentions pact.

-The two sides appear close to reaching agreement on a memorandum of understanding on the night raids, which would give Afghan authorities the right to veto any such raid and would put highly trained Afghan special forces in the lead for all raids, with support from Western troops.
+"We would very much like to be in a position to sign such an agreement ... either before or at the Chicago summit and I think we are on track to do so," she said.

-More than a decade after Afghanistan's Taliban government was toppled following the September 11 attacks, the United States and its allies face a resilient insurgency, a weak Afghan government, and an uncertain future for Western support.
+More than a decade after Afghanistan's Taliban government was toppled following the September 11 attacks, the United States and its allies continue to face major problems in Afghanistan, including a resilient insurgency, a weak government, and an uncertain future for Western support.

-U.S.-Afghan relations have been badly strained this year by a March 11 incident in which a U.S. soldier is suspected of killing 16 Afghan civilians, including nine children, and by the burning of copies of the Koran at NATO's main base in the country, which sparked a week of rioting that left dozens dead.

-U.S. efforts to promote peace talks between the Afghan government and the Taliban also appear to have bogged down.